 If compliance with OPS 1.495(f) is based on an engine failure route that differs from the all engine departure route or SID normal departure, a "deviation point" can be identified where the engine failure route deviates from the normal departure route.
 Adequate obstacle clearance along the normal departure with failure of the critical engine at the deviation point will normally be available.
-However, in certain situations the obstacle clearance along the normal departure that, in case of an engine failure after the deviation point, a flight can safely proceed along the normal departure.
+However, in certain situations the obstacle clearance along the normal departure route may be marginal and should be checked to ensure that, in case of an engine failure after the deviation point, a flight can safely proceed along the normal departure.